biniyam-kefyalew/todos/backend/README.md

 # To-Do List App - Backend

 A Django-based backend API for the To-Do List application.
 The backend handles the CRUD operations for tasks, including adding, updating, deleting, and fetching tasks with features like priority, due dates, categories, and more.
+MongoDB is used for data storage.

 ## Features (v0.1.0)